 Shocker: No one likes ISPs or cable providers

 Pedestrians walk past the Time Warner center in New York City.
-Time Warner cable recently received the lowest score in customer satisfaction for subscription television services at a low of 56.

 In light of the Comcast-TimeWarner Cable and AT&T-DirecTV mergers, the American Customer Satisfaction Index is out with its latest survey of the telecommunications industry.